These frugal living tips from the Great Depression are timeless ways to help families save money almost 100 years later!

 30. Drive less.

 During the Great Depression, alternative forms of transportation were used over the automobile to save money.
 With gas prices being variable each day, learn to rely on other methods of transportation.
 If you can, think about ways to bike, walk, or carpool to your destination.
 You’ll save a little bit of money and add some additional physical activity to your daily routine.

 31. Use manual tools.

 There are times when a gas-powered weed-eater or electric drill is preferable.
-But there are plenty of times where a manual version would work just fine as well.
+But there are plenty of times when a manual version would work just fine as well.
 Use manual tools when you can to reduce the need for electricity or gas to cut costs.

 32. Get involved in your community.